"Pimpernel" Smith: Production

+Development

 Leslie Howard had been aware of the Nazis in Europe and had developed a film treatment in 1938 based on the rescue of an Austrian anti-Nazi leader.
 The A. G. Macdonell story of "Pimpernel" Smith took the novel The Scarlet Pimpernel by Baroness Emmuska Orczy into modern times.

-Having played the leading role in the filmThe Scarlet Pimpernel (1934), Howard took on the updated project as the first film he directed and co-produced.
+Having played the leading role in the film The Scarlet Pimpernel (1934), Howard took on the updated project as the first film he directed and co-produced.

+Howard formed his own company to make the movie and raised finance through British National.
+It was called "British National's most ambitious production to date."

+In September 1940 Howard tried to get permission from Sam Goldwyn to use David Niven in the lead.

+Shooting

 Production on "Pimpernel" Smith began in early 1941.